|About BYB Foundation|

 IAN READHEAD (Appointed 18/1/2010)

 Ian retired as the Deputy Chief Constable of the Hampshire Constabulary in 2008 after 34 years with the Force.
-He was a member of the original Chief Police Officer group that initially brought Rock Challenge from Australia.
-He now works for the Association of Chief Police Officers as their Director of Information.
+He was a member of the original Chief Police Officer group that initially brought Rock Challenge® from Australia.
+He now works for the Association of Chief Police Officers as their Chief Executive and Director of Information and is also the Chief Executive of the ACRO Criminal Records Office.

 BARONESS RUTH HENIG

 Baroness Ruth Henig was senior lecturer in History and Dean of Arts and Humanities at Lancaster University until taking early retirement in 2002.
 She also had a parallel career in local government, serving for over twenty years as a Lancashire County Councillor, chair of the Lancashire Police Authority and as a local magistrate.
 She chaired the national Association of Police Authorities from its inception in 1997 until 2005, and served as a member of a number of Home Office and government bodies, including the Lawrence Steering Group, the Street Crime Action Group and the National Criminal Justice Board.
-She was the also chair of the Security Industry Authority until 2013.
-She received the CBE for services to policing in 2000, and was appointed as a Life Peer in May 2004.
-In recent years, she has acted as the Parliamentary champion for the Seashell Trust, of Cheadle Hulme and for Claire House children’s hospice which is on the Wirral.
+She is now the chair of the Security Industry Authority.

 LADY SARAH McCORQUODALE

 She is Deputy High Steward of Lincoln Cathedral and a Trustee of The Lincolnshire Bomber Command Memorial Committee.
-Also, she is Patron of the Lincs & Notts Air Ambulance Charitable Trust.
+She is also Patron of the Lincs & Notts Air Ambulance Charitable Trust.

 |BYBF and Rock Challenge®|

 The Rock Challenge® is an international anti-drug and crime prevention initiative that takes the form of a performing arts competition for secondary schools.
-It was introduced into the UK by the Hampshire Constabulary in 1996 and has since grown to the extent that in 2011 22,000 7-to-18 year old students from 320 school teams performed in 44 events staged throughout England, Scotland and Northern Ireland.
+It was introduced into the UK by the Hampshire Constabulary in 1996 and has since grown to the extent that 2014 19,717 students from 305 teams took part in 45 events staged throughout England, Scotland and Northern Ireland.

 The Rock Challenge® delivers anti-drug and crime-prevention messages to the heart of teenage culture by using music, dance, fashion and media images that are familiar and attractive to large numbers of young people.
 The event captures the imagination of young people, providing them with an exciting and unique opportunity to experience the 'drug-free high' of performing in a supportive and professional environment with over 100 of their fellow school students, rehearsing in a supportive and professional environment and in the company of from 500 to over 1000 of their contemporaries, before then going on to perform their piece in an evening show that increasingly is played to sellout audiences.